A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 See this guide on self-actualization for the thirteen characteristics Maslow identified in self-actualizing individuals.

-Because self-actualizing individuals were focused on their internal growth instead of meeting their external needs, Maslow classified these people as mentally healthy.
+Because self-actualizing individuals focused on their internal growth rather than meeting their external needs, Maslow classified them as mentally healthy.
 However, he found it challenging to find enough of these individuals to study.

 Since Maslow, developmental and transpersonal psychologists have also examined these same individuals.
 Generally speaking, they represent a very small percentage of the population.

-Basic human needs like food, water, sex, shelter, friends, family, and reputation are all external needs.
+Basic human needs, such as food, water, sex, shelter, friends, family, and reputation, are all external needs.
 We cannot meet them within ourselves.
 We seek to meet these needs through the environment and other people.

 As Maslow writes in Religions, Values, and Peak-Experiences,